What Causes An IBS Flare-up: The Ultimate List (Dr. Farahat)

 • Trauma/bone fractures/ankle sprains or any painful condition.

-• Simple infections such as influenza, common cold, and urinary tract infection can trigger IBS flare-ups.
+• Simple infections such as influenza, common cold, and urinary tract infections can trigger IBS flare-ups.

 5- Lack of adequate sleep.